Esploratori-Dev/bedrock/README.md

 # BridgeDirect
-This pack provides a library that can be used to send messages and embeds to discord form a bedrock bds server.
+This repository offers a library for sending messages and embeds from a Bedrock Dedicated Server (BDS) to Discord.

 > [!NOTE]
 > This class is intended to be used inside a Minecraft Bedrock scripting addon.